 The parlor includes a fireplace made not from brick but from three huge slabs of stone from the farm, on which Laura insisted ("For the only time in my life, I made use of a woman's time-honored weapon, tears").

-It's all preserved as it was in the 1940s and '50s, along with the pastoral views from the many windows, which Laura loved to watch and called her "pictures."
+It's all preserved as it was in the 1940s and '50s, along with the pastoral views from the many windows, which Laura loved.
+She called them her "pictures."

-"She has windows everywhere," said her daughter, Rose, "not only in her house, but in her mind."
+"She has windows everywhere," wrote her daughter, Rose, "not only in her house, but in her mind."

 It's particularly pleasant in spring.

-Laura Ingalls Wilder Historic Home : It's open from March through Nov.
+Laura Ingalls Wilder Historic Home: It's open from March 1 through Nov.
 15.

-Events : In Mansfield's city park, the Ozark Mountain Players present the play "Laura's Memories," set in 1951, from late August through September.
+Events: In Mansfield's city park, the Ozark Mountain Players present the play set in 1951, from late August through September.
 There are no reserved seats but no shortage of places.

 Laura Ingalls Wilder Days is in mid-September and includes pony rides, storytelling, old-time music, various contests and a parade with covered wagons.
 Reserve accommodations early.